Skip to main content

 F-2 dependent to F-1 student

 As an F-2 visa holder, you are not eligible to be a full-time student.
-However, you are able to take courses on a part-time basis.
+However, you may take courses on a part-time basis.
 If you wish to study full-time, you must apply for a change of status from F-2 to F-1.
 F-2 visa holders may also not receive wages or compensation of any kind until the F-1 status is approved.

 View guidelines.